 Children experience many fears as they are growing up and learning what is dangerous and what is not.
 Children’s’ fears can usually be eased temporarily by distractions during stormy weather, or by making the storm into a game (such as counting between lightning strikes to keep track of a storm’s movement away from your location).

-However, if a child’s intense fear of storms involves all of the symptoms described in the previous section (except for the recognition that their fear is excessive, which may not be present), and lasts longer than 6 months, it may be considered a phobia and should be treated as such.
-If treated early on, astraphobia has less of a chance of developing into more serious disorders, such as agoraphobia, as time passes.
+However, if a child’s intense fear of storms involves all of the symptoms described in the previous section (except for the recognition that their fear is excessive, which may not be present), and lasts longer than six months, it may be considered a phobia and should be treated as such.
+If treated early on, astraphobia has less of a chance of developing into more severe disorders, such as agoraphobia, as time passes.

-How to Stop Storm-Stress
+How to Stop Storm Stress

 Experiencing excessive stress due to storms can be embarrassing and awkward.
 However, there are ways that astraphobia can be controlled through exercises that you can do at home.
 To alleviate your fear of storms, you can:

 - Create a Calming Mantra Many therapists who deal with clients with agoraphobia recommend coming up with a calming phrase to repeat to yourself during a storm to bring you back from panic to reality.
 Tips: think of a mantra that involves people or objects that make you feel happy and calm, and make it rhyme so that it’s easier to remember in an emergency.
+Here are some examples: “I am safe”, “I am at peace”, and “I’m going to be absolutely fine.”

 - Controlled Breathing Exercises Practicing controlled breathing will help you to stay as in control of your body as possible when you are confronted with storms.
 Zen and yoga exercises can help you to practice this and teach your brain that your conscious mind is in control, rather than your instinctive fears.

 - Be Calm Before (and During) the Storm The next time you experience a storm, take the time to very consciously and purposefully put your newly learned skills (your mantra, your controlled breathing, and your new thoughts patterns) into action.
 See if you can achieve total calm amidst the storm before it ends.
-This will help train your brain to stop responding to storms with excessive fear, and instead to expect to feel calm and relaxed when storms happen.
+This will help train your brain to stop responding to storms with excessive fear, and instead to feel calm and relaxed when storms happen.

 You can also try what's known as "systematic desensitization," which is a bit difficult with something like storms, but still an activity you can do yourself.
 It involves getting used to various components of storms until they don't cause you fear.
 For example: